JosefJ/GMevents/events/alice-good/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    Calling blockchain for good projects!
-We’re all working on solutions to make the world a better place, and we’re all facing the same challenges to improve UX, overcome technical challenges, raise funding, etc.
+    Calling all blockchain for good projects!
   -
-    'Find out how Alice, ConsenSys Social Impact and [others TBD] are making social change a reality, and join our thematic workshops where we’ll work together to overcome some of our shared challenges, to get more blockchain for good projects off the ground.'
+    Working to make the world a better place using blockchain technology?
+Then this event is for you.
+All of us in this space are facing similar challenges to improve UX, overcome technical obstacles and raise funds, so let's work on solving them together.
+  -
+    Come and kick-start your Halloween by finding out how Alice and some of our friends got their social impact projects into production, and how we're going about scaling them.
+This will be followed by some hands-on workshops where you can share the challenges you're facing, and collaborate to tackle them together.
+  -
+    'Speakers and workshop leaders come from:'
+  - list:
+    - Alice
+    - ConsenSys Social Impact
+    - Giveth
+    - MakerDAO
+    - Bounties Network
+    - CharityDAO
+    - blockchain4humanity
+    - Ethereum Community Fund
+    - IXO
+  -
+    and more...
+  -
+    Food and drinks will be provided and more details released soon.
+Watch this space!
+  -
+    If you would like to join us as a panellist or workshop mentor, please contact livia@alice.si

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2018-10-31